 Learning at HOPE Academy

-The program endeavors to develop students who are internationally minded and demonstrate the personal qualities described in the IB Learner Profile:
+More than just aqcuiring knowledge and skills, learning in IB PYP enables students to develop their conceptual understandings, attitudes for learning, and the capacity to take responsible actions.
+The programme endeavors to develop students who are internationally minded and demonstrate the personal qualities described in the IB Learner Profile:

 Students in the IB are able to take ownership for their own learning and have a strong understanding of how knowledge itself is constructed.
 They are encouraged to try different approaches to learning, and develop excellent study skills as a result.